nbannayi/AoC2023/README.md

 This year I am hoping to use a different language every day in an attempt to learn some new things.
 I'm not sure how far I will get!
 Please note many of the solutions are unlikely to be particularly good as I'll be attempting to pick up many of the languages from scratch.

-Current schedule (with current stars completed):
+Current schedule (with stars completed):
 * Day 01: Commodore 64 BASIC (**)
 * Day 02: COBOL (**)
 * Day 03: Erlang (**)